Thermodynamic geometric analysis of 3D charged black holes under f(R) gravity: Summary and Discussion

-Against the backdrop of the $f(R)$ gravity modification, our study encompasses scalar curvature solutions that aren't null constants, while also deliberating upon metric tensors in line with the revised field equations.
+Against the backdrop of $f(R)$ gravity modification, our study encompasses scalar curvature solutions that are not null constants while also considering metric tensors in line with the revised field equations.
 We explore the thermodynamics of black holes devoid of a cosmological constant, emphasizing their local and overarching stability.
-Such characteristics are dissected across diverse $f(R)$ models, accentuating the stark deviations from General Relativity and illuminating the rich thermodynamic panorama typifying this paradigm.
-Within the $f(R)$ gravity modification context, certain Reissner-Nordström (RN) black holes manifest thermodynamic attributes akin to ideal gases, especially when their initial curvature scalar remains unchanged.
-Contrastingly, when this scalar is not constant and the cosmological constant incorporates a negative exponent, the Reissner-Nordström (RN) black holes might resonate with van der Waals gas characteristics.
-Under these conditions, a phase transition akin to the van der Waals phenomenon manifests, intertwining the black hole's destiny with the cosmological constant, rather than being exclusively anchored to the parameters set by the no-hair theorem.
+Such characteristics are examined across diverse $f(R)$ models, highlighting the stark deviations from General Relativity and illuminating the rich thermodynamic panorama characteristic of this paradigm.
+Within the context of $f(R)$ gravity modification, certain Reissner-Nordström (RN) black holes manifest thermodynamic attributes akin to ideal gases, especially when their initial curvature scalar remains unchanged.
+Conversely, when this scalar is not constant and the cosmological constant incorporates a negative exponent, the Reissner-Nordström (RN) black holes might exhibit characteristics similar to van der Waals gas.
+Under these conditions, a phase transition akin to the van der Waals phenomenon manifests, intertwining the black hole's fate with the cosmological constant, rather than being exclusively determined by the parameters set by the no-hair theorem.

+This analysis integrates concepts from thermodynamics, statistical physics, and quantum mechanics within the framework of $f(R)$ gravity theory.
+It focuses on the thermodynamics of 3D charged black holes, phase transition dynamics under $f(R)$ gravity, and the properties of Bose-Einstein Condensation (BEC) in such extreme environments.
+The study investigates phenomena such as negative temperature and free energy, the evolution of symmetries in BEC, and their implications in black hole contexts.

+Thermodynamics of 3D Charged Black Holes in $f(R)$ Gravity: This section overviews methods to calculate thermodynamic entropy adjustments in black holes, particularly under non-equilibrium conditions.
+It emphasizes the density of energy states and entropy, incorporating contributions beyond equilibrium.
+The discussion extends to the Wald relationship, connecting the Noether charge of differential homeomorphisms to entropy in spacetimes with bifurcation surfaces.

+Phase Transitions Under $f(R)$ Gravity: The analysis examines the kinetics of phase transitions within $f(R)$ gravity, focusing specifically on transition dynamics.
+It employs the free energy landscape method to comprehend the probabilistic evolution and mean first passage time for transitions between different black hole phases.

+Dynamic Phase Transition of 3D Charged Black Holes Surrounded by Quintessence: This part delves into the dynamic phase transition of 3D charged black holes influenced by quintessence dark energy.
+It involves solving the Fokker-Planck equation for large masses to understand the effect of dark energy on these transitions.

+Phase Transition and Properties of Bose-Einstein Condensation in 3D Charged Black Holes: The text explores the conditions allowing BEC with negative free energy to transition from SO(2) to SO(3) symmetry in 3D charged black holes.
+It discusses the implications of negative temperature and free energy in $f(R)$ gravity, particularly regarding phase transitions and BEC properties.